Most people treat fear like a stop sign.

 Final Thoughts

 Fear is never going to disappear—it’s wired into your survival system.
-But here’s the truth: the people who win aren’t the ones who don’t feel fear; they’re the ones who make fear their ally.
+But here’s the truth: the people who win aren’t the ones who don’t feel this emotion; they’re the ones who make fear their ally.

 When you stop fighting it and start working with it, fear becomes a compass pointing you toward growth, opportunity, and breakthrough.

-The moment you do this consistently, fear loses its power to hold you back and instead becomes the driving force that pushes you forward.
+The moment you do this consistently, it loses its power to hold you back and instead becomes the driving force that pushes you forward.

 Related: